As a woman drinks water in a glass, her hair turns into flowing water.

 My hope is that after reading this article I can convince you to drink more water while you're undergoing chemotherapy.
 If there is 1 thing that can make your chemo day easier, it's to have at least 1 to 2 liters of water right next to you.

-The common side effects of chemotherapy are:1
+The common side effects of chemotherapy treatment are:1

 • fatigue